borozcod/rshell/README.md

 ### `CommandGroup`

 This class will have two private members.
-A vector of `Command`s and a reference of a `Connector` class.
+A vector of `Base` pointers and a reference of a `Connector` class.
 The connector member will be assigned in the constructor.
 There will be two functions, `execute` and `add_command`.
 When adding commands, we first check if there are multiple groups of commands (any `;`).
 We do this by passing a vector string to the Parser's `parse` function, if there are multiple command groups, the parser will add them to the vector.
 We then check if the vector size is > 1, if so we loop through them and add them as a new `CommandGroup` and create a new `Connector` class for it, then add them to the vector of Base pointers.
 If the vector is <= 1 then we just parse the command group without the vector parameter, get the list of each individual command (see Parser class definition for reference) and add it as a `Command` to the vector of Base pointers.
 The `Command` will reference the parent's `Connector` class.
 The execute function in this class will just loop through the Base pointers and call execute on each of them.

+### `ParenthesisCommand`
+This class is very similar to the `CommandGroup` then only major difference is that we take in a reference to the parent's connectors.
+When we execute the commands inside the parenthesis we return to the parent the status of the last command that was ran.

+### `TestCommand`
+This class in in charge for checking if a file or directory exists.
+Using the `stat` function and with the `check_command` function in the parser, we test if a file or directory exists.
+We use the flags, `-f`, `-e`, `-d` and operate accordingly.
+If no flag is set, `-e` is taken as default.

 # Prototypes/Research

 For our RSHELL we will be using three system calls, fork(), execvp(), and waitpid().
 Each one of them have their own unique actions, the fork() system call creates two copies of the process being executed.
 The processes are the child process and the parent process.
 The moment when you call fork() is when it splits up, and you can run the same program twice at the same time.
 Depending on what commands are entered and what connectors are found, we can run two different processes at the same time.
 However, if we want one process to finish before we start the next one, we can use the system call wait().
 Otherwise, if we don’t want to wait and just run the processes at the same time, then we should use the waitpid() system call.
 It takes in three arguments, which will give us the status information of the terminating process.
 Then depending on what the return value is, the process can run at the same time.
 Lastly, the execvp() system call is what is going to enable us to perform the commands that are entered in the input.
 For example, if the user types in “ls”, the execvp() call will display all the directories.